Hide Is Evil [Tokyo Ghoul Theory]

-The second time this habit occurred was when Nishio permitted Kaneki to accompany him and Hide to his room.
+The third time this habit occurred was when Nishio permitted Kaneki to accompany him and Hide to his room.
 Hide tried to stop that from happening saying that it was the first time they met and that it may be awkward, but failed to do so.
-The third time was already mentioned at the beginning when Hide said he didn't remember anything about Nishio, and them being attacked.
+The fourth time was already mentioned at the beginning, when Hide said he didn't remember anything about Nishio, and them being attacked.

 Even later, this habit of his will keep appearing.
 When Hide was working for CCG, he lied that it was his hobby to play detective and that was why he placed a tracking device on Jason.
 But, that is obviously a lie.
 Now, all this doesn't really prove much.
 Hide might have been trying to help Kaneki by doing all of that.
 But, here is the real shock.

 When Hide met Kaneki at the end of Tokyo Ghoul, he told Kaneki that he wanted to help him.
 Here, we can see that habit of his once again, and for the last time.
 Why would Hide lie about something like that?
 If everything he did was to save Kaneki, this wouldn't be a lie.
 But, what if that was not his objective from the very start?
 Hide may have done all that for an entirely different reason.